craigstroman/transit_tracker/README.md

 ## Version History

+###### Version 1.2.0
+- Added Google maps for busses so you can see where buses are on the route.
+- Increased the refresh rate for predicitions.
+- Added bus route and position controllers for WMATA.

 ###### Version 1.1.0
 - Added [sass-resources-loader](https://www.npmjs.com/package/sass-resources-loader) to share variables and mixins in SCSS.
 - Fixed the responsive break points for the option colums.